Crisis of confidence

 Perhaps the most surprising finding is that there is a correlation between employee confidence and a company's economic performance.
 A 2002 study by international consulting firm Watson Wyatt found that companies with the highest levels of trust among employees boasted profits that were 42 percent higher on average.
 As Napoleon Barrigan, an executive at New York-based Dial-A-Mattress, stated: "People confined to five-square-foot cells won't make an effort to satisfy customers unless they place their trust in us."

 Based on the results of 25 individual research projects and studies, three main conclusions can be drawn.
-Trust is a decisive factor when it comes to both workplace relations and market performance, and employees' attitude to work and the quality of their work depends on it.
+Trust is a critical factor when it comes to both workplace relations and market performance, and employees' attitudes toward work and the quality of their work depends on it.
 There is no consensus on the elements that make up a sense of trust.
 And let's not forget that individual trust, for example, in the immediate boss, is different from trust in the entire organization.

 Key principles of trust